8go/matrix-commander/README.md

                         visually notify of arriving messages through the operating system.
 By default there is no notification via OS.
-  -v [VERIFY], --verify [VERIFY]
-                        Perform verification.
-By default, no verification is performed.
-Possible values are: "emoji".
-If
-                        verification is desired, run this program in the foreground (not as a service) and without a pipe.
-                        Verification questions will be printed on stdout and the user has to respond via the keyboard to accept or reject verification.
-Once verification is complete,
-                        stop the program and run it as a service again.
-Don't send messages or files when you verify.
   --set-device-name SET_DEVICE_NAME
                         Set or rename the current device to the device name provided.
 Send, listen and verify operations are